Neev1108/Gardenly/README.md

 # The Application

 The project is a gardening application that allows users to store data about their plants and gardening practices.
 They can create a portfolio for their garden, checking in on times to water, seasons to plant, and other useful tips.
-Functions like best matainence practices might be implemeneted in later releases through some ML algorithms.
+Functions like best matainence practices might be implemented in later releases through some ML algorithms.

 <h1> The structure   </h1>
-<p> This application uses NextJs for the majority of the client side and server side programming.
-It uses Recoil for state management, and MongoDB for the backend cloud database.
-Tailwind is used for fast css styling.
-Currently for authentication, I am using a database authentication style that develops my own token for experience's sake, but if I ever do deploy, then I might use a framework like Auth0.
-Deployment will take awhile because I have to make sure the website follows top security practices like middleware, token authorization, and other things.  </p>
+<p> This application uses NextJs for the majority of the client side and server side programming and MongoDB for the backend cloud database.
+Tailwind is used for fast css styling, along with Materials UI for front-end web designing.
+Currently for authentication, I am using a database authentication style that gives an encrypted token which is then set as a js-cookie.
+This token will give access to the user for certain elements in the database.

 # Known Issues

-Logging out from root page does not change navbar to login/signup (everywhere else works)
+Logging out from root page does not change navbar to login/signup

 # Next.js + Tailwind CSS Example